Configure SSL/TLS certificates

 Server certificates

 Cloud SQL creates a server certificate automatically when you create your instance.
-As long as the server certificate is valid, you do not need to actively manage your server certificate.
-However, the certificate has an expiration date of 10 years; after that date, it is no longer valid, and clients are not able to establish a secure connection to your instance using that certificate.
+As long as the server certificate is valid, you don't need to actively manage your server certificate.
+Cloud SQL lets you select between two different certificate authority (CA) hierarchies.
+The CA hierarchy that you select becomes the server CA mode of the instance.
+If you're using per-instance CA as the server CA mode for your instance, then the server certificates have an expiration date of 10 years.
+If you're using shared CA as the server CA mode of your instance (Preview), then the server certificate has an expiration date of 1 year.
+After the expiration date, the server certificate is no longer valid, and clients can no longer establish a secure connection to your instance using that certificate.
+If a client is configured to verify the CA or verify the hostname in the server certificate, then that client's connections to Cloud SQL instances with expired server certificates will fail.
+To prevent disruption to client connections, rotate the server certificate before the certificate expires.
 You're periodically notified that the server certificate is nearing expiration.
 The notifications are sent the following number of days before the expiration date: 90, 30, 10, 2, and 1.

-You can get information about your server certificate, such as when it was created and when it expires, or manually create a new one.
+You can get information about your server certificate, such as when it was created, and when it expires.
+Before the expiration date, you can create a new one manually.

 Console